AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/aem-configure.md

 _The last command simply renames the AEM project folder so it is clear it's the AEM project, and not to be confused with Remote SPA__

 While `frontendModule="react"` is specified, the `ui.frontend` project is not used for the Remote SPA use case.
 The SPA is developed and managed externally to AEM and only uses AEM as a content API.
-The `frontendModule="react"` flag is required for the project include the  `spa-project` AEM Java™ dependencies and set up the Remote SPA Page Templates.
+The `frontendModule="react"` flag is required for the project include the  `spa-project` AEM Java&trade; dependencies and set up the Remote SPA Page Templates.

 The AEM Project Archetype generates the following elements that used to configure AEM for integration with the SPA.